 Underground Waterloo venue, The Vaults, is holding screenings on select dates, and is lightheartedly dubbing its football funfest “The Other Brexit”.
 To add a soundtrack to your Euro experience, you might head to Shoreditch’s Rich Mix, whose big-screen events will be followed by free live gigs, with genres varying from house to big brass bands.

 Fans in Farringdon could to head to Clerkenwell & Social for their selection of game screenings, or to Barsmith for viewing with a side of artisanal pizzas and cocktails.
-Even London’s American-style bars are embracing European soccer this year, with Steam and Rye offering private-hire rooms for cosy and informal group screenings – along with beer buckets and food platters.
 And in West London, Frankie’s Sports Bar and Diner at Chelsea FC boasts an all-American menu to complement its 12 indoor and two outdoor screens.
 Another Chelsea venue, Under the Bridge, boasts multiple screens, including a 9-metre LED centrepiece, along with a stellar sound system and an array of food-and-drink packages.